YasinzHyper/IntelliCam/README.md

 An Intelligent Camera with real-time object detection and object classification.
 This project utilizes the tensorFLow Lite library for running the model for object detection and classification.

+Note: (Work in progress) The zoom function for a specific device may not work 100% accurately depending on the device used.

 ## Getting Started

 To run the project: